ColumbiaSWC/2019-01-17-Columbia-Section-4/index.md

 This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #4 (Computing Fundamentals with R).

 __While R is a large part of the Bootcamp, it is not the exclusive focus.__ Our goal is to get you started in applying computational methods in your research processes.
 This means we'll walk though using [The Unix Shell](#syllabus-shell) and [Git](#syllabus-git) in addition to R in order to develop fundamental and widely applicable skillsets.
+This workshop is intended for novices; no prior experience in working with computer programming is presumed.

 Below you'll find the schedule, syllabus, and setup instructions to go over __before the bootcamp begins__, as well as more information about the [Software Carpentries](https://software-carpentry.org/) curriculum.
 <br>

 <h2 id="general">General Information</h2>